pastad/pastadEngine/README.md

-requires GL glfw3 assimp SOIL freetype gl loader file generated with https://bitbucket.org/alfonse/glloadgen/wiki/Home some code parts inspired by openGl 4 shading cookbook
+requires GL glfw3 assimp SOIL freetype gl loader file generated with https://bitbucket.org/alfonse/glloadgen/wiki/Home some code parts inspired by openGl 4 shading cookbook due to the fact that the subjects where studied with it

 Basic workflow
   Get objects and lights threw calls to the scene object that needs